Greater Manchester Leaders Plus Mentors

 Cym became Chief Executive of Arawak Walton housing association in 1998.
 Cym is a qualified Chartered Accountant and sits on the Strategic Housing Partnerships in Manchester, Trafford and Stockport.
-Cym is Chair of BMENational; an umbrella group for over 35 BME housing associations who work with the National Housing Federation to promote equality and diversity in the provision of housing and support services.
+Cym is Chair of BME National; an umbrella group for over 35 BME housing associations who work with the National Housing Federation to promote equality and diversity in the provision of housing and support services alongside the National Housing Federation.
 Cym sits on the advisory group for the North West Housing Forum and the Greater Manchester Housing Providers’ Partnership and she has also been a member of the GM Police Ethics Committee since 2014.

 Stephen joined AECOM in December 2019.
-In a broad role aimed at developing and executing growth strategies, he will be responsible for planning and managing a variety of initiatives across the city region, working with AECOM design and consulting teams.
-Previously, Stephen worked as a consultant with Turley, including on its ‘Shaping Better Places’ agenda on how planners engage with design, and was actively involved in delivering projects such as Wigan Council’s strategic regeneration framework.
-Working with Deloitte, he also played a key role in advising on the Stockport Mayoral Development Corporation, which will provide an additional 3,500 homes in the town centre.
+He is responsible for planning and managing a variety of initiatives across the city region, working with AECOM design and consulting teams.
+Previously, Stephen worked as a consultant with Turley and has worked with Deloitte, playing a key role in advising on the Stockport Mayoral Development Corporation, which will provide an additional 3,500 homes in the town centre.
 Having led multidisciplinary practice Taylor Young for 15 years, Stephen is an urban designer and town planner by training, with a deep understanding of Manchester, the north west and the national agenda.
 He brings a comprehensive understanding of how places are shaped through infrastructure, built form, economics, politics and the communities they serve.

-Ricardo is one of Hatch’s lead directors in planning and housing, and his experience spans economic development, academia and local government.
-He has led many projects for public- and private-sector clients and specialises in housing need assessment and the economic impact of housing, commercial development and employment land.
-Ricardo has a track record in local and regional economic strategy development and investment planning, and has worked extensively on European Regional Development Funding programme evaluation.
-He has led more than 50 economic impact assessments of proposed housing developments for planning applications and case-making, working with homebuilders and strategic land clients.
+Ricardo is one of the firm’s lead directors in planning and housing.
+He has managed many projects for public- and private-sector clients and specialises in housing need assessment and the economic impact of housing, commercial development and employment land needs assessment.
+Ricardo has a strong track record in local and regional economic strategy development and investment planning, and worked extensively on European Regional Development Funding programme evaluation.
+He has led more than 50 economic impact assessments of proposed housing developments for planning applications and case-making, working with housebuilders and strategic land clients.
 As an expert in housing need assessment, Ricardo has led numerous studies, represented clients at examinations and been an expert witness.
-He has also overseen several employment land needs assessments for local authority clients.
 In his spare time, Ricardo is part of the coaching team for a youth football team in Chester and is working on his Football Association coaching badges.